-Influenza vaccine is available from your primary care provider (family doctor, family practice nurse or nurse practitioner, pharmacists), some workplaces and in some areas of the province through clinics offered by Public Health.
+Influenza vaccine is available from your primary care provider (family doctor, family practice nurse practitioner or pharmacists), some workplaces and in some areas of the province through clinics offered by Public Health.

 Q: Why do I need to get an immunization every year?